Declared Emergency Compensation FAQs

 Those who are needed early on are expected to report to work and will be compensated for doing so.

 Pinellas County has 24/7 operations that remain open at all times.
-Even some County offices that are not generally considered 24/7 operations may remain open when “regular” County operations are closed.
-If the Board of County Commissioners declares a state of emergency or if the Appointing Authorities close County operations due to an emergency or disaster situation, then the County is considered closed, and the provisions of the Rule pertaining to those conditions apply.
+Even some County offices that are not generally considered 24/7 operations may remain open when non-essential County operations are closed.
+If the Board of County Commissioners declares a state of emergency or if the Appointing Authorities close County operations due to an emergency or disaster situation, then the County is considered closed, and the provisions of Rule 3 pertaining to those conditions apply.

-What if I was scheduled for a day of annual leave or approved to take a floating holiday on the day regular operations are closed?
+What if I was scheduled for a day of annual leave or approved to take a floating holiday on the day non-essential operations are closed?
 Will I still be charged leave for that day?

 No. You will be credited with leave with pay for your normally scheduled hours for that day.